-BREXIT: The port of Calais will be ready - will you?
+MY EASY BREXIT: The port of Calais is ready - are you?

 Offering the best possible service to our customers is our priority